vdolek/angular-resize-event/README.md

 # angular-resize-event

-Angular 5 directive for checking resize of element.
+Angular 5 directive for detecting size change of an element.

 ## Installation